HaikuTeam/animator/QA.md

 I can cut/copy elements on stage using right-click menu I can paste elements on stage using right-click menu
-I can cut/copy/paste elements on stage using the global menu After paste, I can drag the element on stage
-I can use Alt+drag (or Option+drag) to create copies of an element on stage
+I can cut/copy/paste elements on stage using the global menu After paste, the pasted element is selected and I can drag the element on stage I can use Alt+drag (or Option+drag) to create copies of an element on stage

 Undo/redo